-The idea that heavenly bodies control our destiny, rather than the true God, is an ancient delusion.
-Augustine, the famous Catholic theologian and philosopher who lived when Rome was in decline, and Cicero, the pagan orator of the Roman Republic in the first century B.C., made a point of attacking belief in it.
-Sadly, many people still believe these false concepts at some level.
-Ironically, the Asiatic Indians have updated their charts to fit in with the stars' current positions, but Western astrologers still use the ancient positions.
-And, each method claims great success in their predictions!
+The idea that heavenly bodies control our destiny, rather than the Creator of all things, is an ancient delusion.
+Augustine, the famous Catholic theologian and philosopher who lived when Rome was in decline, and Cicero, the pagan orator of the Roman Republic, made a point of attacking this belief.

-Astrology, as one would expect, the belief that anything other than the true God steers the destiny of man is rejected in Scripture.
-In fact, it considers consulting the heavens for guidance as a form of sorcery (Leviticus 19:26 - 28, 31; 20:6).
-God warned ancient Babylon about trusting in astrologers when he said, "You are wearied in the multitude of your counsels; Let now the astrologers, the stargazers, and the monthly prognosticators stand up and save you from what shall come upon you" (Isaiah 47:13).
+Although the Bible does not use the word astrology, it does refer to its practice in several places.
+For example, the book of Daniel references astrologers serving at the court of King Nebuchadnezzar of Babylon (Daniel 2:27, 4:7).
+As one would expect, the belief that anything other than the true God steers the destiny of man is rejected in Scripture.
+In fact, it considers consulting the heavens for guidance as a form of sorcery (Leviticus 19:26 - 28, 31, 20:6).
+The Eternal warned ancient Babylon about trusting in astrology when he said, "You are exhausted by the multitude of your counsels; now let the astrologers, the stargazers, the monthly prognosticators, stand up, and save you from these things that shall come upon you" (Isaiah 47:13, HBFV).

-Ancient Israel was also warned not to indulge those who use the heavens to predict the future, "There shall not be found among you [any one] . . . that useth divination, [or] an observer of times, or an enchanter, or a witch . . . " (Deuteronomy 18:10, KJV).
+Ancient Israel was also warned not to indulge those who use the heavens to try to predict the future, "There shall not be found among you [any one] . . . that useth divination, [or] an observer of times, or an enchanter, or a witch . . . " (Deuteronomy 18:10, KJV).
 A person who is an 'observer of times,' according John Wesley's Explanatory Notes, is someone who superstitiously pronounces some days as lucky and others as unlucky.
-Adam Clarke's Commentary on the Bible states that astrology pretends to foretell future events based on the absurd idea that celestial bodies, billions of miles away, can have some sort of magical impact on earth.
+In the end, astrology does nothing more than pretend to foretell future events based on the absurd idea that celestial bodies, billions of miles away, can have some sort of magical impact on earth.

-In the end, pursuing astrology should be avoided completely.
-If nothing else, basing one's decisions and actions on celestial bodies millions and billions of light years away is a waste of time!
+Pursuing astrology and horoscopes should be avoided completely.
+If nothing else, basing one's decisions and actions on celestial bodies is a complete and total waste of time!
 God tells us this is so when he warns us, "Do not learn the way of the heathen (those who do not know the Eternal), and do not be terrified at the signs of the heavens; for the nations are terrified at them.
-For the customs of the peoples are FUTILE' (Jeremiah 10:2 - 3).
+For the customs of the people are VAIN (worthless, useless, accomplishes nothing) . . ."
+(Jeremiah 10:2 - 3).